Proactively hunt for threats with advanced hunting in Microsoft Defender XDR

 Advanced hunting supports two modes, guided and advanced.
 Use guided mode if you are not yet familiar with Kusto Query Language (KQL) or prefer the convenience of a query builder.
 Use advanced mode if you are comfortable using KQL to create queries from scratch.

-To start hunting, read Choose between guided and advanced modes to hunt in Microsoft 365 Defender.
+To start hunting, read Choose between guided and advanced modes to hunt in Microsoft Defender XDR.

 You can use the same threat hunting queries to build custom detection rules.
 These rules run automatically to check for and then respond to suspected breach activity, misconfigured machines, and other findings.

-This capability is similar to advanced hunting in Microsoft Defender for Endpoint and supports queries that check a broader data set coming from:
+Advanced hunting supports queries that check a broader data set coming from: